WebAssembly/tool-conventions/ProducersSection.md

-with the additional constraint that each field_name in the list must be unique and found in the first column of the following table, and each of a given field_name's field_values's name strings must be unique and found in the second column of the field_name's row.
+with the additional constraint that each field_name in the list must be unique and found in the first column of the following table, and each of a given field_name's field_values's name strings must be found in the second column of the field_name's row.
+The name string, version pairs must be unique.

 | field_name     | field_value name strings |
 | -------------- | -------------------- |